 Ibera Greek tortoise for sale

-Several subspecies of the Greek tortoise are recognized, which has enabled a high amount of confusion in regard to proper identification of captive specimens.
+Several subspecies of the Greek tortoise for sale are recognized, which has enabled a high amount of confusion in regard to proper identification of captive specimens.
 Familiar forms of the Greek tortoise are:

 Ibera Greek tortoise for sale (Testudo graeca ibera)

 Libyan Greek tortoise for sale (T. g. cyrenaica)

 Golden Greek tortoise for sale (T. graeca ssp.)

 Tunisian Greek tortoise (T. g. nabulensis)

 Over the last few decades, many Greek tortoises for sale, particularly Ibera Greek tortoise and golden greek tortoise, were imported into the United States for the pet trade.
 Many of these animals harbored parasites and diseases and, sadly, many did not survive.
 Those that received medical attention and appropriate care, however, are now thriving in captivity.
 This founder stock has produced a high number of captive-bred baby greek tortoise, some now grown up and producing offspring of their own, and these USA-born tortoises have proven to be an excellent choice for the reptile keeper.
 A rather responsive species, the Greek tortoise for sale has gotten rave reviews from those who have attempted to keep it long term, the right way.

 Depending on the subspecies, Greek tortoises will grow to between 5 and 8 inches.
 Some examples of T. g. ibera may attain 10 or 11 inches, but this is rare.
 Male Greek tortoises are usually smaller than females, but again, there are exceptions.

 At hatching, most Greek tortoises are no more than an inch in length.
 They can grow rapidly when overfed and reports of them reaching 4 inches in less than two years is common, but not recommended.